 Standout dishes were the boiled lobster, steamed clams, seafood basket and the onion rings.
 They don’t serve alcohol but guests are welcome to bring their own beer or wine to enjoy with their meals.
-Great place for authentic New England seafood without frills or fuss.
+Great summer activity in Maine without frills or fuss.

 With national parks, miles of scenic coastline, islands, inlets, lakes and rivers, you’re spoiled for choice of summer activities in Maine.
 In addition to the ones I did below, you could also go sea kayaking, whale watching, hiking, paddle boarding, white water rafting, camping…the list of outdoor adventure goes on!

 The New England Mountain Biking Association (NEMBA) was kind enough to give me a guided mountain biking experience through some of the trails in Mt.
 Apatite during my time in Lewiston/ Auburn.
-The park is 325 acres of moderately difficult woodsy terrain, which I found to be doable even though I don’t normally cycle or mountain biking.
+The park is 325 acres of moderately difficult woodsy terrain, which I found to be doable even though I don’t normally cycle.

 From NEMBA website: “The trails are all natural surface ranging from old woods roads to sinuous single tracks.
 In all you’ll find just under 8 miles of trails.
 They are very well maintained by the city.
 You’ll notice many drainage features to keep water off the trails.